michael-lang/sample-ng2-mvc/README.md

 	* Structure your model types in folders based on the screen they will be used within.
 	* refer to the Angular2 style guide for organizational questions.  https://angular.io/styleguide

-## Create the Angular2 barebones app
+## Step 4 - Create the Angular2 barebones app
 1. Set the MVC backend to load your app route(s) into a cshtml page using systemjs to load your App.
 	* HomeController.cs - add a route with the desired path, return a View.
 	* In the view file, use systemjs to load the AppModule shown below.